phanithota05/Smart-Attendance-System-and-Deployment/README.md

 # Smart-Attendance-System-and-Deployment-in-Aws

-This repository hosts the code and resources for a comprehensive course on building a complete attendance system using face recognition technology.
-The course covers the principles of face recognition, image processing, and machine learning algorithms necessary for developing an accurate and reliable attendance system.
-Utilizing Python programming language and various libraries such as OpenCV, Numpy, Pandas, Insightface, and Redis, participants will learn to create a fully functional attendance system from scratch.
+This is a robust attendance management system powered by facial recognition technology.
+This project aims to automate the attendance tracking process using advanced AI algorithms, providing a seamless solution for educational institutions, workplaces, and events.
+Deployed on AWS, it offers scalability, security, and real-time tracking features.

 ## Course Content
 - **Introduction:** Overview of face recognition technology and its applications in attendance systems.